palantir/gradle-jdks/gradle-jdks-setup/README.md

 ### Running a Gradle build from inside `Intellij`
-`Intelij` doesn't use the `./gradlew` script, instead it runs Gradle by executing `GradleWrapperMain’s` main method in `gradle/gradle-wrapper.jar` using java directly.
+`Intelij` doesn't use the `./gradlew` script, instead it uses the [Gradle Tooling API](https://docs.gradle.org/current/userguide/third_party_integration.html#sec:embedding_introduction).
-We are modifying `gradle/gradle-wrapper.jar` to use the JDK setup by patching through the [`wrapperJdkPatcher` task.](../gradle-jdks/src/main/java/com/palantir/gradle/jdks/GradleWrapperPatcher.java).
-The modifications are as follows:
-* The original `GradleWrapperMain` class inside the jar is renamed to `OriginalGradleWrapperMain` using asm (see [OriginalGradleWrapperMainCreator](../gradle-jdks/src/main/java/com/palantir/gradle/jdks/OriginalGradleWrapperMainCreator.java))
-* Adds our implementation of [`GradleWrapperMain` that sets up the JDKs](src/main/java/org/gradle/wrapper/GradleWrapperMain.java)
-  * delegates to the [`gradle-jdks-setup.sh` script](src/main/resources/gradle-jdks-setup.sh) to install the toolchains
-  * Set the daemon Java Home [Gradle reference](https://docs.gradle.org/8.5/userguide/build_environment.html#:~:text=is%20true.-,org.gradle.java.home,-%3D(path%20to%20JDK)
-  * Disables Auto-provisioning JDKs [Gradle reference](https://docs.gradle.org/8.5/userguide/toolchains.html#sub:disable_auto_provision) and Auto-detection [Gradle reference](https://docs.gradle.org/8.5/userguide/toolchains.html#sub:disable_auto_detect)
-  * Sets custom toolchain JDK installation paths [Gradle reference](https://docs.gradle.org/8.5/userguide/toolchains.html#sec:custom_loc)
-  * Delegates back to the original `OriginalGradleWrapperMain.main(args)`
+In order to do the Gradle JDK setup in Intelij as well, we are introducing a [Startup Task](https://www.jetbrains.com/help/idea/settings-tools-startup-tasks.html) that will run [IntelijGradleJdkSetup](src/main/java/com/palantir/gradle/jdks/setup/IntelijGradleJdkSetup.java) which will install the JDKs & configure the Intelij Gradle JVM.

 ## ToolchainsPlugin tasks